nereaGEgus/portfolio/README.md

 # portfolio-website-template
-Template for a responsive portfolio landing page made with HTML and CSS.
+Template for a responsive portfolio landing page in HTML and CSS.